nzvincent/nzvincent-github/docker/minikube/install-none-vm-minikube.md

 ## Install minikube test lab

-This install minikube on single VM, all kubenetes components will be installed on Docker containers.
+This install minikube on single VM, all kubenetes components will be installed and run on Docker containers.

 ## Install docker
 * Debian https://docs.docker.com/install/linux/docker-ce/debian/